 The National Scale-Ups Project

-Collaboration: University of Toronto, University of Vienna, Toronto Metropolitan University, ISED Canada, others · Funding: Mitacs Accelerate; Treasury Board Secretariat of Canada; Facebook; Brookfield Institute
+Duration: 2019–2023 · PI: Steven Denney (Innovation Policy Lab, University of Toronto) · Collaborators: David Wolfe (University of Toronto), Viet Vu (Brookfield Institute), Ryan Kelly (University of Toronto); University of Vienna, Toronto Metropolitan University, ISED Canada · Funding: Mitacs Accelerate; Treasury Board Secretariat of Canada; Facebook; Brookfield Institute

 Overview